Mold spores: Another Ubiquitous Asthma Trigger

 There's really not much you can do about outdoor molds.
 However, some can be avoided.
-For example, it comes highly recommended that work in these areas be left for someone else to do.
-Or, at the very least, you can wear a protective mask so you don't inhale the spores.
+For example, it’s highly recommended that you leave work in areas that might have mold to others.
+At the very least, you should wear a protective mask so you don't inhale the spores.

-The aafa.org also notes that mold, unlike pollen, doesn't die off during the winter months.
-In fact, mold pretty much stays dormant during the winter months, and then "grows on vegetation killed by the cold."
+Mold, unlike pollen, doesn't die off during the winter months.
+In fact, mold pretty much stays dormant during the winter, and then grows on vegetation killed by the cold.

 There are also other things you can do to protect yourself.
 One is to track outdoor mold spore counts just as you would track outdoor pollen counts if you're allergic to pollen.
 One good source is the National Allergy Bureau.

 Mold spores in your home, meanwhile, can be more easily treated.
 The EPA offers the following recommendations:

 - Clean up mold and get rid of the source of moisture.